 An employee may file a grievance alleging sexual harassment or sexual violence if, after the University has exhausted available steps through the Policy, the employee is dissatisfied with the outcome: or if after sixty (60) working days from the date the written Report was finalized, signed by the employee, and submitted to the University, the University has not provided the employee with a response to the Report; or if the employee did not file a Report under the Policy.
 If an employee files a grievance under Article 3:05, such grievance shall be filed at Step 2 of the grievance procedure.
 The time limit for filing a grievance alleging sexual harassment under this Agreement shall be no longer than twelve (12) months after the occurrence of the matter which is the subject of the grievance.
 The time limit for the University to issue a Step 2 response under Article 3:07 shall be sixty (60) working days.
+Where there is a case of alleged sexual harassment and the alleged harasser is the Supervisor of the complainant / grievor, the time limit to file a complaint or grievance shall extend to eighteen (18) months.

-Any employee covered by this Agreement who is a respondent to a complaint under Article 3 shall have the right to be accompanied by a Union representative at any stage of the process.
+Any employee covered by this Agreement who files a complaint or who is a respondent to a complaint under Article 3 shall be notified of their right to be accompanied by a Union representative at any stage of the process.